 Building a mezcal shelf

 As we have said before, one silver lining of Covid-19 is the boom in 200ml bottles.
 This is such a great and affordable way to try different mezcal and get a sense of what you like.
 We worked with Old Town Tequila to put together a few sampler boxes to help folks explore regions, agaves, and flavors.
 We’ve also put together a Where to Buy Mezcal list of retailers around the US to help you shop local in addition to online.
 There is so much out there so learning what you like is a process of trial and error.
-Susan has broken her mezcal bar down by easy to reach, mezcal for every day; mezcal for special occasions; mezcal to wow her mezcal nerd friends.
+Susan has broken her mezcal bar down by easy to reach mezcal for every day; mezcal for special occasions; mezcal to wow her mezcal nerd friends.

 The Espadin

-The majority of mezcal in the market is from the state of Oaxaca, and of that, most mezcal is going to be from the agave variety espadin.
-It is the workhorse of the category because it is easy to cultivate and takes “only” seven years to mature.
-It also has a higher sugar content than other varieties.
 You definitely want to begin with a few different expressions.
 Flavors can vary due to altitude, water, distillation process – no one espadin is like another.
 Start by exploring the different processes and get an espadin distilled in clay and one in copper.
-Real Minero, Del Maguey Minero and Don Amado Rustico are good introductions to clay pot distillation.
-Maybe then try one from the Ejutla or Miahuatlan regions where they use a single distillation process in copper giving the mezcal a different flavor note.
-These include Banhez, Espiritu Lauro and Neta Spirits which is technically not a mezcal as it is an uncertified agave distillate.
-And then try another from Matatlan, San Juan del Rio or San Dionisio where double distillation in copper is the traditional production style.
+Real Minero, Del Maguey Minero, and Don Amado Rustico are good introductions to clay pot distillation.
+Maybe then try one from the Ejutla or Miahuatlan regions where they use a single distillation process in copper, which gives the mezcal a different flavor note.
+These mezcals include Banhez, Espiritu Lauro, and Neta Spirits, which is legally not a mezcal, but rather an uncertified agave distillate.
+And then try another from Matatlan, San Juan del Rio, or San Dionisio where double distillation in copper is the traditional production style.
 You can check our mezcal database for details brands that have espadin agave in their line up.
 And you can also search our site for tasting notes or stories about producers, regions and production styles.

 Wild Agave